Skip to main content

 That's quite a bit of money they're saving at a time when prices for just about everything remain high, from groceries to Taylor Swift tickets.
 Some buyers may even be able to put that extra cash toward seeking a larger loan for a more expensive home.

 Rates falling even further would equate to more savings.
-If rates declined from today’s average 6.2% to 5.5%, buyers purchasing that same median-priced home could save an estimated $162 a month, $1,946 a year, and $58,378 over the duration of a 30-year loan.
+If rates declined from today's average of 6.2% to 5.5%, buyers purchasing that same median-priced home could save an estimated $162 a month, $1,946 a year, and $58,378 throughout a 30-year loan.

 "What seems like an insignificant move in mortgage rates has a major dollar impact," said Schoen.
 "It can add up to meaningful savings if you take action."